 6. Open the vacuum pump isolation valve and start the pump.
-400 MICRONS or less as read on the digital vacuum gage.
+Evacuate the system down to 400 MICRONS or less as read on the digital vacuum gage.
 After 400 microns or less has been achieved, isolate the vacuum pump.
 Wait 5 minutes and read the digital vacuum gage.
 The system pressure must not exceed 500 MICRONS WITHIN 15 MINUTES.
 If it does, continue the evacuation to remove any remaining non-condensibles in the system.
 A dry system will hold 500 microns for 15 minutes.